 Aristocracy is the class to which such rulers belong, the nobility; the patrician or privileged class, regardless of the form of government.
 Plutocracy is rule by the rich.
 Oligarchy is a form of government where power rests with a small elite segment of society distinguished by royalty and wealth.

+Patience Capital and the Demise of the Aristocracy - We model the decision problem of a parent who chooses an occupation and invests in the patience of her children.
+Patient individuals choose occupations with a steep income profile, a steep income profile, in turn, leads to a strong incentive to invest in patience.
 In equilibrium, society becomes stratified along occupational lines.
-The theory can account for the demise of the British land-owning aristocracy in the nineteenth century, when rich landowners proved unable to profit from new opportunities arising with industrialization, and were thus surpassed by industrialists rising from the middle classes. - MATTHIAS DOEPKE, Univ of California, FABRIZIO ZILIBOTTI, Stockholm Univ - Abstract.
+The theory can account for the demise of the British land-owning aristocracy in the nineteenth century, when rich landowners proved unable to profit from new opportunities arising with industrialization, and were thus surpassed by industrialists rising from the middle classes. - MATTHIAS DOEPKE, FABRIZIO ZILIBOTTI.

 THE SWEDISH ARISTOCRACY AND THE

-FRENCH ENLIGHTENMENT CIRCA 17401780 - Wolff, Charlotta
+FRENCH ENLIGHTENMENT CIRCA 17401780 - Wolff, Charlotta.

 Monarchy, Aristocracy, and the State in Europe, 13001800 - Powis J.